Be a responsible pet parent

 Walk a shelter dog

-Become a volunteer and visit your local animal shelter once a week or regularly if that works for you.
+Become a volunteer and visit your local animal shelter once a week or on a regular basis that works for you.
 Walk a few of the dogs on a leash outside, let them get fresh air, pet them, talk to them, play with them, and give them attention.
 This is a great way for you to give back to the community.
-It’s also a great way to get outside, exercise, and enjoy the fresh air.
+It’s also a great way for you to get outside, exercise, and enjoy the fresh air.
+You’ll be making a huge difference for the dogs who sit in cages/kennels all day, waiting and hoping for attention.

 Pet a shelter cat

-Set a day and time each week to volunteer at your local animal shelter for one or more hours to play with the cats and kittens.
+Set a day and time each week to volunteer at your local animal shelter for 1 or more hours to play with the cats and kittens.
 Pet them, talk to them, sit with them, and give them attention.
-Spending time with them regularly enriches their lives, brings a little happiness, and boosts their chances of adoption.
+They are stuck in cages 24/7 while they wait and hope for adoption.
+When you spend time with them regularly, you enrich their lives, bring a little happiness, and therefore boost their chances of adoption into a great home.

 Make cat huts

-Whether you make a DIY hut or purchase a new or used cat hut and line it with straw, donating huts to an animal rescue organization that practices T.N.R. (trap/neuter/release) for feral cats can help keep managed feral cat colony cats warm, dry and safe in inclement weather conditions.
-Build your own D.I.Y.
+Whether you make a DIY hut or purchase a new or used cat hut and line it with straw, donating huts to an animal rescue organization that practices T.N.R. (trap/neuter/release) for feral cats, can help keep managed feral cat colony cats warm, dry and safe in inclement weather conditions.
+Click here to learn how to build your own D.I.Y.
 Cat Hut.

 Provide a talent